 Reading time: 3 minutes

-Significant changes for super contributions were announced in the Federal Budget on May 11 which, if given the go ahead, will start from July 1, 2022.
+Significant changes for super contributions were announced in the Federal Budget on 11 May that, if given the go ahead, will start from 1 July 1 2022.

 Some of these include…